cleanmedia/cleanwall/README.md

 * Attach USB stick (burned before)
 * Attach VGA monitor
 * Attach power
-* Push power button and then ESC to enter the BIOS
+* Push power button and then DEL or ESC to enter the Board Firmware (EFI)
-   * make BIOS and grub boot settings visible
-   * disable secure boot
+   * disable CSM and allow UEFI boot only
    * choose boot order to enable USB first
-   * do not bother too much about network settings (they will be completely overwritten by the firewall installation procedure)
 * Boot
 * Choose "Install" to use the text based installer
 * Follow more or less the mentioned tutorial with the following exceptions:
    * Choose your keyboard, location and language, that suites your needs.
    * Choose 'cleanwall' as the hostname and 'lan' as the domain
    * In the software selection dialog choose 'SSH server' and 'standard system utilities' only.

 First boot: